AlexAndradeNet/appiumjavaios/README.md

 ### Java

-The Java files are linted using the `checkstyle` tool.
-The configuration file is located in the `checkstyle.xml` file.
+The Java files are linted using the Google Java Format rules.
 Run the following command to lint the Java files:

 ```bash